 About

-LINDSAY M. GOLDBRUM is an Associate at Outten & Golden LLP in New York, and a member of the firm’s Individual Practice Group, representing individuals in a wide range of employment matters, including sexual harassment, sexual assault, discrimination on the basis of gender, gender identity, sexual orientation, pregnancy, race, disability and/or age, retaliation, family and medical leave, whistleblower and contract claims.
-She has experience representing employees in single-plaintiff litigation in both federal and state court as well as in arbitration.
-Prior to joining Outten & Golden, Ms. Goldbrum worked as a Senior Associate at Wigdor LLP, where she represented individuals in employment litigations.
-Additionally, Ms. Goldbrum worked as an Assistant District Attorney at the Kings County District Attorney’s office.
+LINDSAY M. GOLDBRUM is an Associate at Outten & Golden in New York, and a member of the firm’s Individual Practice Group.
+Lindsay represents plaintiffs in a wide range of employment matters, including sexual harassment, sexual assault, discrimination on the basis of gender, LGBTQ+ status, pregnancy, race, disability and age, family and medical leave, whistleblower retaliation, and contract claims.
+She has experience representing employees in single- and multi-plaintiff litigation in both federal and state court and in arbitration.

 (*Prior results do not guarantee a similar outcome.)